 His Tomb is empty!!
 Mathew 28:1-8, Mark 16:1-8 and Luke 24:1-12

-● James: the son of Alpheus is one of at least three James referred to in the New Testament.
+James: the son of Alpheus is one of at least three James referred to in the NT.
 There is some confusion as to which is which, but this James is reckoned to have ministered in Syria.
 The Jewish historian Josephus reported that he was stoned and then clubbed to death.

 The Apostle Paul wrote to the church in 1 Corinth 15:12-19:

-● There Is No Meaning For Humanity If Christ Is Not Risen
+There Is No Meaning For Humanity If Christ Has Not Risen

-How does the Resurrection of Jesus change my life?
+So how does the resurrection of Jesus change lives?